Parthsantoki2003/PythonProjects/README.md

 # PythonProjects
-This is beginner level python scripts which is really fun and easy to understand
+This is beginner level python scripts which is really fun to use and easy to understand